andremvsramos/Folder-Synchronizer/README.md

             hasher.update(file_checksum(file_path).encode())
     return hasher.hexdigest()
 ```
-- **Explanation**: The `directory_checksum` function calculates the MD5 hash of a directory by iterating over all files within the directory and updating the hash with both the file's checksum and its relative path.
-This is due to the limitation of the hashing algorithm, which does not have the capability to directly compute a checksum for an entire directory.
-This combined hash provides a unique representation of the directory's state and is used to ensure that changes across the entire directory are tracked accurately.
+- **Explanation**: The `directory_checksum` function computes the SHA-256 hash for the entire directory by hashing the relative file paths and their contents.
+This approach ensures that changes to both file contents and the directory structure are detected.

 ## Usage